apua/ATN/README.rst

 -   reservation cannot set "until" so far, and no one can reserve future released SUT, either

--   remote tester website have full user accounts.
+-   remote tester website have all user accounts from AD

 -   local/remote tester only work at local/remote, i.e. not require TD at both side, and local/remote tester will not login to remote/local
--   remote can access local

 Enhancement